wiemerm/DeploymentGuide/deployment_visual_guide.md

 - Armor attachment system and any strapping system are not overtly visible.

 - Weathering, if present in game or in the visual reference, must be replicated in patterns, details, and appearance.
-For example, A Tier 3 Jorge-052 armor set will have paint chipping, scratches, and visibly weathered armor, whereas a Jorge-052 armor set submitted without any weathering to the armor would be Tier 2.
+For example, A **Tier 3** Jorge-052 armor set will have paint chipping, scratches, and visibly weathered armor, whereas a Jorge-052 armor set submitted without any weathering to the armor would be **Tier 2**.

 - "Optional Accessories" like pouches or ammo bandoliers on characters like ODSTs or Marines that exhibit a variety of placement schemes in-game must be shown to match an in-game reference.

-- Individual costumes and costume types will have different Tier 3 specific details that must be present.
+- Individual costumes and costume types will have different **Tier 3** specific details that must be present.
 Examples include: "layered" padding or armor on interior of ODST thighs, under suit details on Halo Reach styled SPARTAN abdominal areas, under suit details on Halo 4 and 5 "Tech Suits."

 - Costume must have a full 360 degree visual reference to compare the submitted member costume too.